Skip to content

 Sleex

-Sleex (based on Hyprland) is the third desktop environment for AxOS.
+Sleex (based on the Hyprland compositor) is the third desktop environment for AxOS.
 It is the most aesthetic and feature-rich desktop environment of the 3.
 It has a lot of features, smooth animations and a lot of cool stuff.

 In this page, you will learn how to use Sleex, how to customize it and how to fix some common issues.